Your morning briefing, already written.

 An in-app concierge (Pro plan).

 The chat has read-only access to your shop's data.
 It can't change anything without you.
-And nothing from the chat is used to train Anthropic's models — prompts are zero-retention.
+And nothing from the chat is used to train Anthropic's models, per its commercial API terms.